01 of 05

 Copperstone Laminate Tile Floor

 Some of the better styles of laminate tile flooring aren't trying to duplicate anything found in the natural world.
-This Copperstone from Berry Floors is a good example (look up "copperstone" in the dictionary and see if it exists; I dare you).
+This Copperstone from Berry Floors is a good example.

 Compare Prices: Berry Floors - Copperstone Laminate Tile FlooringContinue to 5 of 5 below.